ovh/docs/pages/platform/databases/postgresql_06_connect_pgadmin/guide.en-gb.md

 Before making a connection, we need to verify that our PostgreSQL instance is correctly configured.

 Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and open your `Public Cloud`{.action} project.
-Click on `Databases`{.action} in the left-hand navigation bar, and select your PostgreSQL instance.
+Click on `Databases`{.action} in the left-hand navigation bar and select your PostgreSQL instance.

 #### Step 1: Verify your user roles and password